andredurao/mini_operation/README.md

 TODO: Delete this and the text below, and describe your gem

+# IDEA:
+  1. different from trailblazer operation I can store a hash with the results of each step so they are available in others
+  2. accessor last_result points to result[-1]

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/mini_operation`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation